 • Hepatic effects: Hepatic failure, including fatal cases, has been reported rarely.
 Increased transaminases and hyperbilirubinemia have also been observed.
 Interrupt therapy with grade 3 or higher hepatic toxicity until resolved or recovered to baseline (may require dose reduction if appropriate to reinitiate); monitor liver enzymes regularly.

 • Hypertension: Hypertension has occurred with use; hypertensive crisis and hypertensive emergency have also been reported (some events were fatal).
 Control hypertension prior to initiating carfilzomib.
-Monitor blood pressure throughout therapy; if hypertension cannot be adequately controlled, interrupt carfilzomib therapy and evaluate; assess risks versus benefits when determining to restart treatment.
+Monitor blood pressure regularly throughout therapy; if hypertension cannot be adequately controlled, interrupt carfilzomib therapy and evaluate; assess risks versus benefits when determining to restart treatment.

 • Infusion reactions: May occur immediately following or within 24 hours of carfilzomib infusion; may be life-threatening.
 Symptoms have included fever, chills, arthralgia, myalgia, flushing, facial edema, vomiting, weakness, dyspnea, hypotension, syncope, chest tightness, or angina.
 To lessen the incidence and intensity of infusion reactions, administer dexamethasone prior to drug administration.

 • Posterior reversible encephalopathy syndrome: Posterior reversible encephalopathy syndrome (PRES) has been reported rarely with use; symptoms include seizure, headache, lethargy, confusion, blindness, altered consciousness, hypertension, and other visual/neurological disturbances.
 Discontinue therapy if PRES diagnosis is suspected; the safety of reinitiating therapy after PRES diagnosis is not known.

 • Pulmonary toxicities: Acute respiratory distress syndrome (ARDS), acute respiratory failure, and acute diffuse-infiltrative pulmonary disease (eg, pneumonitis and interstitial lung disease) have occurred in a small number of patients (some events were fatal); discontinue therapy if any of these drug-induced pulmonary toxicities occur.
 In clinical trials, pulmonary arterial hypertension (PAH) was observed (including grade 3 or higher events); perform cardiac imaging or other testing as appropriate, and withhold carfilzomib until PAH is resolved or returns to baseline.
 Dyspnea (including grade 3 or higher events) has been reported; monitor closely.
 Withhold carfilzomib for grade 3 or 4 dyspnea until pulmonary symptom resolution or return to baseline.